 “After that they beat me, I couldn’t even understand where I was.
 I sat down without moving for a while”

 The respondent described having been struck for what he remembers as 10 minutes.
-Reportedly the authorities spend about 25 minutes with the group, striking them and asking for their properties.
+Reportedly, the authorities spend about 25 minutes with the group, striking them and asking for their properties.

-Afterwards the authorities ordered the people on the move to enter in the white police van.
+Afterwards, the authorities ordered the people on the move to enter in the white police van.

-The respondent was not able to recall the location of the police station because their mobiles were confiscated by the authorities and the vehicle where the group was, had no windows.
+The respondent was not able to recall the location of the police station because their mobiles were confiscated by the authorities and the vehicle where the group was in, had no windows.
 He could only remember that he spent about 2 hours travelling; it was around 1pm when they arrived at a police station.

-According to the respondent, once at the police station the croatian authorities took pictures of each group member.
+According to the respondent, once at the police station the Croatian officers took pictures of each group member.
 He mentioned that three male officers and two female officers wearing blue shirts and black trousers were present when they arrived.
 At this spot, the people on the move were ordered to sign some documents and fill in their personal data, even if the respondent was unable to understand the content due to the absence of a translator.

 “After the torture, we went to a police station.
 (The Croatian officers) took the pictures, (they forced us to) sign papers.
 They didn’t give any tissues or bandages (even if) I was losing a lot of blood from my head.
 (Also) No food, nothing…”

-Reportedly, the Croatian authorities seized their bags, their coats, their shoes’ laces and their sleeping bags during the detention, without handing them back.
+Reportedly, the Croatian authorities seized their bags, their coats, their shoe laces and their sleeping bags during the detention, without handing them back.
 The respondent would have needed to take some medicines, he was carrying in his bag, but they were confiscated by the authorities.